Greenhouse Gas Reduction Strategies for Local Governments

 - Clark County

-- Seattle Green Purchasing — Offers links to Sustainable Purchasing Policies and other procurement programs.
+- Seattle Green Purchasing — Offers links to the city's sustainable purchasing policies and other procurement programs.

 - King County Sustainable Purchasing Guide